f9micro/f9-kernel/README.md

-F9 microkernel
+F9 Microkernel
 ==============

 This is `F9`, an experimental microkernel used to construct flexible embedded systems inspired by famous L4 microkernel.
-The motivation of F9 microkernel is to support running real-time and time-sharing application as well as wireless communications for ARM Cortex-M series microprocessors concurrently.
+The motivation of F9 microkernel is to support running real-time and time-sharing application as well as wireless communications for ARM Cortex-M series microprocessors.

 Characteristics of F9 Microkernel